-1. What is Biological Activity of Proteins?
+1. What Is Biological Activity of Proteins?

 Biological activity of proteins is embodiment of various protein functions.
-Or you can understand the concept that a protein must have activity, it can perform its function.
+Or you can understand the concept that only a protein have activity, it can perform its function.
 A protein with biological activity is called an active protein, namely, an active protein has biological activity.
 Theoretically, native proteins are all active proteins, while recombinant proteins are not always active proteins because the production of recombinant proteins is a complex process in which many factors are crucial for their bioactivity, such as an ideal expression system, a suitable expression vector, purification, etc.

 2. Protein Denaturation

 Under the action of some physical and chemical factors, the specific spatial structure of proteins is destroyed, resulting in the change of their original physical and chemical properties and loss of biological activity.
-This phenomenon is called protein denaturation, and these proteins are known as denatured proteins or inactive proteins.
+This phenomenon is called protein denaturation, and these proteins are known as denatured proteins or inactive proteins .

 3. How to Measure the Biological Activity of Proteins

-3.1 Why Do We detect the Biological Activity of Proteins?
+3.1 Why Do We Detect the Biological Activity of Proteins?